About the Moora Moora community

 See?
 You can build simple, and still make it beautiful.

-This construction is a recent addition.
-I've filled it with firewood, but haven't yet used any of it.
-What I have is a metal water tank that had sprung a few leaks; a donation by my friends and neighbours Karen and Brian Garth.
+This construction is a more recent addition.
+What I have is a metal water tank that had sprung a few leaks.
 The curved roof was necessary to keep rain from wetting the wood, and works well.
 I simply screwed three thin battens of wood to the tank, then forced a scrap sheet of roof metal to the curve.

 My friend Michelle Redman is a sculptor.
 When she saw it, she said it was a work of art.
 So, see, I am a sculptor too.